emdete/log4logging/README.md

 features that will not make it into this project:

+- colors
-- colored logging
+- complex config
-- dependencies on foreign libraries
+- dependencies
+- hotdeploy
 - timezones
-- config that can better be done in code
+- xml

 so no PRs about those please. feel free to add it for your own benefit.